pypeit/PypeIt/doc/calibrations/heliocorr.rst

 The basic algorithm may be summarized as follows:

-1. Determine the time, observational RA/DEC and observatory info from the header
+    #.
+Collect the time, observational RA/DEC, and observatory info from the
+       header

-2. Calculate the correction using astropy.solar_system
+    #.
+Calculate the correction using
+       :func:`~pypeit.core.wave.geomotion_velocity` (which is based on
+       `astropy.coordinates.SkyCoord.radial_velocity_correction`_)

+    #.
+Apply the correction to calibrated wavelengths of the data *after*
-3. Impose on the data *after* extraction and flexure correction
+       extraction and flexure correction

 Details
 =======